dynamsoft-docs/company-docs/customer-portal-faq/faq.md

 ### Pay it online:

 - Method One:
-After login the portal, you will find "Quote" on the left menu list.
+After logging into the portal, you will find "Quote" on the left menu list.
 There would be quote(s) listed on "Unconverted" tab.
 Please choose the one you want to pay and click "Proceed to Payment" button, then you will go to the payment page.

 ![Pay-Quote1]({{site.assets}}img/Pay-Quote-1.png)

 - Method Two:
 In "Operation" column, you will see "Send Email" button.
 You can click it to send the quote email to "User Email" or other email addresses you want.
-In the quote email, there is a button named "Create Order", you can also pay the quote online by click it.
+In the quote email, there is a button named "Create Order", you can also pay the quote online by clicking it.

 ![Pay-Quote2]({{site.assets}}img/Pay-Quote-2.png)